-Best Practice #3: Strategically push problem solving and decision making down to the lowest possible level, and empower agile teams to focus on identified opportunities via “sprints,” or time-boxed periods of focused work.
+Strategically push problem-solving and decision making down to the lowest possible level, and empower agile teams to focus on identified opportunities via “sprints,” or time-boxed periods of focused work.
 Unleashing the creativity of individuals and charging them with the task of generating new solutions to business challenges creates a culture of innovation, as well as enhances social connections.

 A great way to get started is to engage cross-organizational teams in “Empathy Mapping,” a means to refresh an understanding of stakeholders’ explicit and implicit needs.
 Questions should be designed to be holistic in nature and challenge the team to adjust their perceptions about their stakeholders’ reality, and can be used for generating ideas to solve problems for customers, clients, internal partners, general employee population, etc.

-Best Practice #4: Begin, or increase, efforts to routinely conduct reflection and learning exercises at critical milestones.
+Begin or increase efforts to routinely conduct reflection and learning exercises at critical milestones.
 Institute “pauses” to explore the impact of decisions and actions, seek feedback on what is working and isn’t, and develop the insights into actions that ensure the learning is being carried forward.
-In short – create a culture of learning.
-Here is an example of a quick reflection activity to try with a team:
+In short — create a culture of learning.
+Below is an example of a quick reflection activity to try with a team.